acbrandao/java/JavaCheckWriter/readme.md

  # Build

- Issue the command
+ Issue the command to compile the the java code , it uses some older style Standard input routines.

- ''  javac  -Xlint:deprecation  dollar.java'' to compile the the java code , it uses some older style Standard input routines.
+ '''  javac  -Xlint:deprecation  dollar.java'''

  # Run
  Ru nusing the command :
- '' java dollar''
+ ''' java dollar '''

 Program out will be like:
-''
+'''
 java dollar
 Enter dollar value?5
  five  dollars